mcxwx123/Sustainable_projects/README.md

-# Replication Package for Paper "How Early Participation Determines Long-Term Sustained Activity in GitHub Projects"
+# Replication Package for ESEC/FSE 2023 Paper "How Early Participation Determines Long-Term Sustained Activity in GitHub Projects?"

 This replication package can be used for replicating results in the paper.
 It contains 1) a dataset of 290,255 repositories; and 2) Python scripts for training and interpreting models.